 follow-up (March 26, 2018): see “Lady Liberty is Timeless“, where you can find a summary of the facts and issues, with important links and images, in the controversy over the failure to return Lady Liberty to Liberty Park.
 And see, “Rally for Lady Liberty Sept.
 28“.
+BUT SEE:

 Summary: Unless the Mayor of Schenectady, Gary McCarthy, is convinced to change his mind, the Statue of Liberty replica erected in Liberty Park in 1950, which was donated by local Boy Scout troops, will not be returned to her renovated home, the new, (unofficially) renamed Gateway Plaza.
 Instead, Schenectady’s “Lady Liberty” will be getting a different “Foster Home” elsewhere in Schenectady (apparently, as part of a Veterans Memorial at Steinmetz Park).
 The original Gateway Plaza Implementation Plan, which was natural, popular, and adopted by the City in 2013, was to bring Liberty back to Her Home, in a visible new location, once Park reconstruction was completed.
 We should insist that this piece of the Park’s history, and our history, be restored to a place of honor in her Park, and the City’s promise be kept, especially because there is no safety or budgetary reason to exile Her.
 Contrary to current excuses, she is not too small or too old-fashioned to serve the goals of Gateway Plaza.
 Full discussion below.